paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/debug_python.rst

     ../configure --with-pydebug --without-pymalloc
     make

-See :ref:`valgrind-label` for using Valgrind.
+See :ref:`using-valgrind-label` for using Valgrind.

 To make a version of Python with its memory allocator using Python's malloc debugger either: